fastify/fastify-passport/README.md

 ## Status

-Alpha.
-Pre-any-release.
+Beta. `fastify-passport` is still a relatively new project.
 There may be incompatabilities with express-based `passport` deployments, and bugs.
-Use at your own risk, but please report any issues so we can correct them!
+Please report any issues so we can correct them!

 ## Installation